anitaposch/learn-bitcoin/manuscript/100-evolution-money.md

 ### The Real Ponzi Scheme

 * The only similarity between Bitcoin and a Ponzi scheme is the network effect of greed.
 But unlike a Ponzi you can hold the keys to your bitcoin yourself.
-There is **no bank or centralized actor controlling your bitcoin**.
+There is no bank or centralized actor controlling your bitcoin.

 * Bitcoin has a limited supply.
 Only 21 million will ever be created.
-Bitcoin is finite, fiat currency is infinite. **There can be no money supply based inflation in Bitcoin.**
+Bitcoin is finite, fiat currency is infinite.
+There can be no money supply based inflation in Bitcoin.

 * Bitcoin's issuance is predetermined by an algorithm that all actors in Bitcoin have agreed upon and secure via operating nodes.
 It can not be altered without the consent of the global Bitcoin community.
 Since the 21 million limit is one of the most important features of Bitcoin, an agreement for changing it will be very hard or even impossible to achieve.